Panellists are contracted in alignment with the

-The Terms of Engagement are common to each DIP engagement and form the basis for governing the specific legal relationship between the contracting parties.
-A condition of participation for all DIP engagements is that the Terms of Engagement are accepted by Panel Consultants without reservation.
+The Terms of Engagement is common to each DEHP engagement and form the basis for governing the specific legal relationship between the contracting parties.
+A condition of participation for all DEHP engagements is that the Terms of Engagement is accepted by Panel Consultants without reservation.
 Any departure from these standard terms will not be accepted by Defence and the tender response will be set aside from further consideration.

-All DIP engagements must comply with the processes, templates within this page and must be against the defined Terms of Engagement.
+All DEHP engagements must comply with the processes, templates within this page and must be against the defined Terms of Engagement.

 Once the service and associated Consultants have been identified, the below engagement process must be followed.

 The Panel Agreement and Terms of Engagement originally agreed in 2014 were amended in 2017.
 In some circumstances, contracts signed under the clauses in the original Agreement must be managed using these clauses.
 To this end the 2014 Agreement may be found at this link.
 For new DEHP engagements, the current Panel Agreement and Terms of Engagement are to be used.
 Please note that the change in Panel Agreement and Terms of Engagement has not changed the membership of the DEHP.

 Other Commonwealth Agencies must use the Panel Engagement documentation as they provide a contracting framework under the Panel Agreement and Terms of Engagement.
 For your delegate approval and / or Endorsement to Proceed for the procurement activity must follow your internal documents, not as below.

 The Project Officer must use the following templates and approval requirements: